manipta/BirthdayTune/README.md

  The idea is that:

- piezo has following as function to produce sound:
+ piezo has the following function to produce sound:
  ```
  tone(pin, frequency, duration)
  ```
  And in music we have a particular frequency for a particular note

- So, I created a function for each some basic notes like sa ,re , Ni' , ga used in birthday tune.
+ So, I created a function for each of some introductory notes like sa, re, Ni', and ga(Indian musical notes) used in birthday tune.

  ```
   void sa(int t){